Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Karnataka Government District Medical Colleges 2026 (KEA · NEET)

-These newer Government of Karnataka medical colleges admit MBBS students purely on NEET merit through KEA (85% Karnataka state quota) plus the 15% All-India Quota (MCC), at the low government fee, affiliated to RGUHS — merit-only, no management or donation seats.
+These newer Government of Karnataka medical colleges admit MBBS students purely on NEET merit through KEA (85% Karnataka state quota) plus the 15% All-India Quota (MCC), at the low government fee, affiliated to RGUHS — merit-only, no management or management quota fees seats.
 Colleges in the Kalyana-Karnataka region also apply the Article 371(J) regional reservation.
 Confirm current seats and fees on the KEA portal (cetonline.karnataka.gov.in).

-Government colleges — NEET-merit only via Karnataka KEA / MCC, never donation.
+Government colleges — NEET-merit only via Karnataka KEA / MCC, never management quota fees.
 Bed counts are indicative; confirm the current sanctioned MBBS intake and fees with KEA before counselling.

 Karnataka MBBS — Top Private/Deemed Medical Colleges 2026